 Microsoft will always work to improve .NET; so, if you’re still working in .NET Framework or .NET Core, now is the time to start thinking about the future.

 If you’re coming from Framework, start preparing with these simple steps:

 - Take an inventory of your existing application inventory.

 - Determine if any of your applications are using deprecated libraries

-- Prepare a rough migration schedule. .NET Framework is tied to the operating system, so it’s still got shelf-life.
+- Prepare a rough migration schedule. .NET Framework is tied to the operating system, so it’s still got a shelf-life.

 - Increase your release velocity – migration is extremely difficult for those who rarely update.

 NuGet in the Enterprise

 The new .NET will improve all aspects of your development and coding.
 Upgrading to .NET 6 will help optimize your NuGet packages libraries too.

 Work a lot with NuGet?
 Download our NuGet guide and start mastering what it takes to work with NuGet in the Enterprise.